thoughtbot/dns/book/chapters/registering-a-new-domain.md

 #### A nice control panel

 The control panel is where we will spend the most time with a registrar, so it's worth researching.
 This is super important, but harder to know beforehand.
 Most sites will have a nice landing page, but some may be hiding a crap control behind it.
-Ideally we can find screenshots of the control panel or get a demo/trial.
-There's probably nothing _perfect_ out there, but if it looks like the registrar has never heard of a web designer, we may want to reconsider.
+Ideally we can find screenshots of the control panel or use a demo/trial.
+There's probably no _perfect_ registrar out there, but if it looks like the registrar has never heard of a web designer, we may want to reconsider.

 #### Other features

-Many registrars offer other features beyond getting a domain name for you.
+Many registrars offer features beyond domain name administration.
 Some offer email, web hosting, or DNS management (technically separate from domain registration).
-Some offer one-click setup to get your domain setup with your favorite services.
+Some offer one-click configuration to set up your domain with your favorite services.
 There are even services that just _give_ you a domain for free when you purchase their other services.
 Others will totally scam you.
 (Note: This is not usually a desired feature.)

 Most of these options are personal preference and none of them are critical.
 It's hard to know exactly what you'll need in the future, but hopefully this gives you an idea of what to look for as you research.